pschichtel/LyricsReloaded/README.md

 LyricsReloaded
 ==============

-A rewrite of the Lyrics plugin of MusicBee
+A rewrite of the Lyrics plugin of MusicBee.

+Contact pschichtel on github.com if you want to maintain this project.

 Bug Tracker
 -----------